IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 You can do that with the following steps

-1. If you've not done so already, log in to your Github account (or create one [here](https://github.com/join) .
+1. If you've not done so already, log in to your GitHub account (or create one [here](https://github.com/join) .
 2. Head back to this repository and then click the fork button at the very top of the UI.
 It looks like this:

 ![An image highlighting to fork button](/resources/fork_btn.png)